axo4xo/droidik/README.md

 * showing the app in a normal desktop window
 * shutting everything down when you're done

-The Android system itself should mostly stay out of sight.
+Android itself should mostly stay out of sight.

 ## Goals